attacker-codeninja/cloud-security-interview/README.md

 ## Cloud (CSP) Managed Kubernetes

+#### Kubernetes
+- If a pod is compromised, how do you prevent it from impacting the rest of the cluster or the cloud account?
+- If a pod is compromised, what can an attacker do next, and how do you limit the blast radius?
+- How do you control what a Kubernetes workload can access in the cloud?
+- What are the most common Kubernetes misconfigurations you see in production?
+- How do you secure communication between services inside a Kubernetes cluster?
+- How do you detect suspicious activity in a Kubernetes cluster at runtime?

 #### Types of Pod Creation:
 - In Kubernetes, what are the different methods for creating pods, and when would you use each method?